manasvi-turing/atom-wiki/README.md

 ✅ **No database** to migrate, no server to maintain
 ✅ **Yours forever** - just a file you own

-**Current caveat:** Uses CDNs for fonts/icons (cached after first load).
+**Current caveat:** Uses CDNs for fonts/icons/syntax highlighting (cached after first load).
+Optional DataTables for interactive tables.
 Working on fully embedded mode soon!

 ## Want More Details?